object-oriented-python/object-oriented-programming/doc/source/2_objects.rst

   TypeError: unsupported operand type(s) for +: 'set' and 'set'

 Conversely we might suspect that two values can be added only if they are of the same type.
-However it is perfectly legal to add an integer and a floating point value:
+However it is perfectly legal to add an integer and a :ref:`floating point value <typesnumeric>`:

 .. code-block:: ipython3